Tours by Style

 A lot of the South American, Central American, and Caribbean lodges we use, such as the southern Amazon’s Cristalino Lodge in Brazil and Serra dos Tucanos Lodge also in Brazil, are incredible for photography.
 In Cuba, Ecuador, and other places “trained” antpittas come and eat mealworms that locals put out, providing incredible photographic opportunities of species that are otherwise incredibly tough to see, let alone to photograph.

 Great photography options are available on all our set-departure tours, and most of our birding guides are serious photographers themselves.
 A few of our small-group set-departure tours also are purely photographic tours, where photography is more important than species count and time is allocated to get exactly the picture you dream of.
-If we don’t offer a photo tour to a country you are interested in please contact us.
+If we don’t offer a photo tour to a country you are interested in, please contact us.
 We will run any of our tours as photographic custom tours at any time, or we can arrange a bespoke birding/wildlife photographic itinerary for you, centered exclusively on your photographic needs and wants.

-We’ve had tour participants who are also very interested in sound recordings, and we can run birding tours focused on getting bird sound recordings for xeno-canto or personal use if you want.
+We’ve had tour participants who are also very interested in sound recordings, and we can run birding tours focused on getting bird sound recordings for xeno-canto/eBird or personal use if you want.
 We really enjoy arranging bespoke tours of any kind, so do ask.
 We’ve run quite a number of private owl-photography tours, as another example.
-Since many of the owls were of course photographed at night days were partly or largely spent getting photos of African megafauna such as the big cats of Africa.
+Since many of the owls were of course photographed at night, days were partly or largely spent getting photos of African megafauna such as the big cats of Africa.

 We know that each bird photographer is different.
 Some birders like to get an identifiable photo of each species before they will add them to their life list.
 Others focus more on photography rather than listing and often want to get superior photographs of as many bird species as possible.
 Other bird photographers want to spend many hours getting award-winning photos, whether it’s a common or rare species.
 Many of these photo-tour participants enjoy spending a lot of time in blinds (hides), something we do visit a lot on our birdwatching photo tours.
 In Asia (e.g. in Malaysia and Vietnam) we often visit pitta blinds, where you can get high-quality photos of some of the world’s most beautiful, dazzlingly colorful birds.
-The same applies to Bird-of-paradise photography in New Guinea (be it West Papua or Papua New Guinea).
+The same applies to bird-of-paradise photography in New Guinea (be it West Papua or Papua New Guinea).

 A lot of photographers are also very interested in getting photos of big game, beautiful landscapes, sunsets, or the Milky Way.
 We of course cater to these demands too.